craftercms/docs/source/system-administrators/activities/kubernetes/simple-kubernetes-deployment.rst

 ------------------------------

 Now you need to setup the site in Delivery.
 If you don't know the name of the Delivery Pod yet, run ``kubectl get pods`` and check for the one that has a name like ``delivery-deployment-XXXXX``.
-Then, run the following command (replace the pod name and the site name with the actual values):
+Then, run the following command (remember to replace the pod name and the site name with the actual values):

 .. code-block:: bash